nostr-resources/nostr-resources.github.io/index.md

 [Narr](https://github.com/fiatjaf/narr) is a web-based nostr feed aggregator and RSS reader.
 There is [Noflux](https://github.com/fiatjaf/noflux), too.

+You can automatically generate a Podcast feed from any npub using [castr.me](http://castr.me/).

 ## Podcasts

 - [nostrovia](https://nostrovia.org/) - weekly nostr news roundup